The translation of this document is outdated.

 government.

-In the cases specified by law, administrative acts shall be
+In the cases specified in law, administrative acts shall be

 disputed in that institution of direct administration to which